oscahie/boost2xctest/README.md

 #  Boost2XCTest

 This project demonstrates how to easily integrate an existing unit test suite written for the Boost Test framework with Xcode and the XCTest framework.
-It allows leveraging Xcode's testing capabilities and visual tooling such as the test navigator UI, inline reporting of failures and debugging the test cases.
+It allows leveraging Xcode's testing capabilities and visual tooling such as the test navigator UI, inline reporting of failures, debugging the test cases, etc.

-The typical use case for this project is when you have a C/C++ library that is shared across various platforms (eg. iOS and Android), and which has its own set of unit tests written in C++ with Boost.Test.
-You then want to be able to run those test cases on the iOS simulator or even on a real iOS device, and Boost2XCTest will make this super easy and convenient to do from within Xcode, in exactly the same way you'd run test cases written in Swift or Objective-C for the XCTest framework.
+The typical use case for this project is a C/C++ library that is shared across various platforms (eg. iOS and Android), and which has its own set of unit tests written in C++ with Boost.Test.
+You may then want to be able to run those test cases on the iOS simulator or even on a real iOS device, and Boost2XCTest will make this super easy and convenient to do from within Xcode, in exactly the same way you'd run test cases written in Swift or Objective-C for the XCTest framework.
 Of course running the Boost test suite from the command line via `xcodebuild` will also work as you'd expect.

 ## How it works